30 Things to Do in São Paulo, Brazil - By a Local

 1. Walk down Avenida Paulista

 The city’s main thoroughfare and home to the old financial district before most of the banks moved to the Faria Lima and Itaim Bibi area.
-The avenue, just Paulista for short, is best visited on a Sunday when it is pedestrianized and closed to traffic.
+The avenue, just Paulista for short, is best visited on a Sunday when it is pedestrianized and closed to traffic (beginning at 8:00 am).

 Paulistanos sometimes affectionately call Avenida Paulista “a praia Paulistana” or São Paulo’s beach due to Sunday activities resembling those more commonly seen on Rio de Janeiro’s seaside Avenida Atlantica.